 Bighorn loves adventure!
 And we love seeing how God uses adventure in our lives for our good.
 Stepping out of our comfort zones to face the unknown creates an environment that opens us up to see new truths about ourselves and about God.
-Students will spend a significant amount of their time in the outdoors heading into the unknowns of the wilderness to learn, taking intentional time afterwards to reflect on their experiences.
-Along the way they will receive quality training in these outdoor skills as well as be equipped to lead others through these adventures and facilitate their learning.
+The program is packed with a total of 60 days of adventure.
+Students will not only get to experience these adventures, they will receive quality training in these outdoor skills as well as be equipped to lead others through these adventures and facilitate their learning.

 The academic portion of the program seeks to teach a biblical perspective on God, ourselves, and the world in order to give us a lens through which to interpret our experiences and inform our decisions.
 A life lived in trust of God’s perspective is a life of faith, and it is meant to guide us through the very real circumstances of our lives.

 The following classes will be integrated with the students’ adventure, leadership, and cross cultural experiences throughout the year.